-FOREIGN LANGUAGE ACHIEVEMENT TESTING SERVICE (FLATS) TRANSCRIPTS
+Foreign Language Achievement Testing Service (FLATS) Transcripts

-- Snow College grants language credit to students who complete and pass BYU's FLATS exam.
+Snow College grants language credit to students who complete and pass BYU's FLATS exam.
 Students are responsible for any and all actions required to register for the test and transfer credits back to Snow College.
-The transcript is sent to Snow College by BYU's Humanities Technology and Research Support Center. - The scoring is either Pass (P) or Fail (F).
+The transcript is sent to Snow College by BYU's Humanities Technology and Research Support Center.

+The scoring is either Pass (P) or Fail (F).
 The student receives credit for the language in which they tested and passed.
 The language test covers 3 courses from 1st-Semester Conversation & Grammar to Intermediate Grammar.
-Each course is 4 credit hours. - Snow College grants up to 12 credits for the FLATS exam and the cost is \$10.00 per credit.
-The student may not take fewer credits than were earned on the test. - Enrolled students may earn the credit or exclude up to three previously earned letter grades in lowerdivision foreign language courses (1010, 1020, and 2010) in the same language.
+Each course is 4 credit hours.

+Snow College grants up to 12 credits for the FLATS exam and the cost is \$10.00 per credit.
+The student may not take fewer credits than were earned on the test.

+Enrolled students may earn the credit or exclude up to three previously earned letter grades in lower-division foreign language courses (1010, 1020, and 2010) in the same language.

-• To register for the exam, go to http://flats.byu.edu or see the Humanities Division secretary in HU 127A.
+To register for the exam, go to http://flats.byu.edu or see the Humanities Division secretary in HU 127A.

-INTERNATIONAL BACCALAUREATE (IB) EXAM CREDIT
+International Baccalaureate (IB) Exam Credit

-- Students must be enrolled at Snow College in order to receive IB credit. - Students who earn scores of 5 or above on Higher Level (HL) or Standard Level (SL)IB Examinations may be awarded up to 8 semester hours of credit for each exam or a total of 30 semester hours of credit for completion of the International Baccalaureate Diploma. - Completion of the IB Diploma will waive General Education requirements with the exception of Composition (English 1010 and 2010), American Institutions (AI), and Quantitative Literacy (QL).
-These areas may be waived with corresponding Higher Level subject exam scores of 5 or higher.
-No additional credit will be awarded. - If a student submits Advanced Placement and International Baccalaureate Credit, IB credit will be awarded first.
-If AP credit duplicates IB credit already awarded, AP credit will be reduced by the amount of credit awarded in the specific area. - A posting fee will be assessed for each credit hour awarded (\$10.00 per credit.)
+Students must be enrolled at Snow College in order to receive IB credit.

+Students who earn scores of 5 or above on Higher Level (HL) or Standard Level (SL)IB Examinations may be awarded up to 8 semester hours of credit for each exam (depending on the department).

+If a student submits Advanced Placement and International Baccalaureate Credit, IB credit will be awarded first.
+If AP credit duplicates IB credit already awarded, AP credit will be reduced by the amount of credit awarded in the specific area.

+A posting fee will be assessed for each credit hour awarded (\$10.00 per credit.)
 Credits will be posted as transfer credit and will not be graded.

-MILITARY TRANSCRIPTS
+Military Transcripts

-- Snow College accepts the recommendations of the American Council on Education for training completed in the military, provided that equivalent courses are available at Snow College. - Snow College accepts a DD214 discharge document for PE elective credits. - Military transcripts should be sent through the American Council on Education (ACE.)
-ACE evaluates the courses and training the service member received thereby providing a course description, equivalent recommendation, and determines how many credits each course is worth. - Military transcripts are evaluated by the Transfer Articulation Specialist and any question regarding what credit may be granted is directed to the Registrar.
+Snow College accepts the recommendations of the American Council on Education for training completed in the military, provided that equivalent courses are available at Snow College.

+Snow College accepts a DD214 discharge document for PE elective credits.

+Military transcripts should be sent through the American Council on Education (ACE.)
+ACE evaluates the courses and training the service member received thereby providing a course description, equivalent recommendation, and determines how many credits each course is worth.

+Military transcripts are evaluated by the Transfer Articulation Specialist and any question regarding what credit may be granted is directed to the Registrar.
 You can obtain a military transcript from one of the following sources: